 DIRECTIONS / ZUBEREITUNG

 3. Add the eggs, egg yolk and salt and knead with a dough hook in your food processor until you get a nice smooth dough (4-5 minutes).
 If the dough is too wet, add some more flour and knead.
-Cover with a kitchen towel and let rise for about 45-60 minutes – the size should have doubled.
+Cover with a kitchen towel and let the dough rise for about 45-60 minutes.
+The size should have doubled.

-4. Roll out the dough on a well-floured surface to a square with 20×20 inch (50x50cm).
+4. Roll out the dough on a well-floured surface to a square with 50x50cm.
 Spread the soft butter all over the dough in an even layer.
 Roll up the dough from one side.
-With the open side facing down roll out the dough roll again to a rectangle of 6×25 inch (15x65cm) – be careful not to press the butter through the dough.
-Roll up again from the longer side so you get one long roll.
-Line a baking sheet with baking parchment and place the dough on the parchment in a swirl – there should be space in between, so the dough can expand.
-Cover with a kitchen towel and let rise for another 1-2 hours.
+With the open side facing down, roll out the dough roll once more into a rectangle with a size of about 15x65cm.
+Be careful not to press the butter through the dough here.
+Roll up the dough rectangle once again – this time from the longer side so you get one long roll/log.
+Line a baking sheet with baking parchment.
+Take the roll/log and shape it into a swirl on top of the baking parchment.
+Do not roll it up too tight, the dough needs some space to expand (see photos).
+Cover that swirl with a kitchen towel and let it rise for another 1-2 hours.

-5. Preheat the oven to 350˚F (175°C).
+5. Preheat the oven to 180°C (350°F).
 The dough swirl should be one big disc now.
-Bake for 20-25 minutes until golden in color.
-Take out of the oven and place with the baking parchment on a cooling rack.
+Bake the Ensaïmada for about 20-25 minutes or until golden.
+Take it out of the oven and place it with the baking parchment on a wire rack so it can cool down a bit.

-6. Slice the vanilla beans lengthwise and scrape out the seeds.
-Mix with the confectioner’s sugar and dust the Ensaimada.
+6. Slice the vanilla beans lengthwise in half and scrape out the seeds.
+Mix with the confectioners’ sugar and dust the Ensaimada.
 Serve still a bit warm or completely cooled.
-Best the day made, but can be stored in an airtight container for a day or two.
+It’s best the day it’s made but can be stored in an airtight container for a day or two.

-4. Den Teig auf einer gut bemehlten Fläche zu einem Quadrat von etwa 50x50cm (20×20 inch) ausrollen.
-Die weiche Butter gleichmässig auf dem Teig verteilen.
+4. Den Teig auf einer gut bemehlten Fläche zu einem Quadrat von etwa 50x50cm ausrollen.
+Die weiche Butter gleichmäßig auf dem Teig verteilen.
 Den Teig von einer Seite her aufrollen.
-Die entstandene Rolle mit der offenen Seite nach unten noch einmal vorsichtig zu einem Rechteck von 15x65cm (6×25 inch) ausrollen – wirklich vorsichtig ausrollen, sonst presst man die Butter durch den Teig wieder raus.
-Dieses Reckteck von der längeren Seite her erneut aufrollen, damit wieder eine lange Rolle entsteht.
-Ein Backblech mit Backpapier auslegen und die Rolle in Form einer Schnecke darauf legen – man kann die Rolle noch einmal in sich etwas verdrehen – der Teig sollte mit etwas Abstand auf dem Blech aufgerollt sein, damit er sich ausdehenen kann.
-Mit einem Küchentuch abdecken und noch einmal für 1-2 Stunden gehen lassen.
+Die entstandene Rolle mit der offenen Seite nach unten noch einmal vorsichtig zu einem Rechteck von etwa 15x65cm ausrollen.
+Hier wirklich vorsichtig ausrollen, sonst presst man die Butter durch den Teig wieder raus.
+Dieses Rechteck von der längeren Seite her erneut aufrollen, damit wieder eine lange Rolle entsteht.
+Ein Backblech mit Backpapier auslegen und die Teigrolle in Form einer Schnecke darauflegen.
+Man kann die Rolle noch einmal in sich etwas verdrehen, für einen etwas rustikaleren Look.
+Die Schnecke sollte nicht zu eng aufgerollt werden, damit sich der Teig noch weiter ausdehnen kann (s.
+Fotos).
+Mit einem Küchentuch abdecken und noch einmal für etwa 1-2 Stunden gehen lassen.

-5. Den Ofen auf 175°C (350°F) vorheizen.
+5. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
 Die Teigschnecke sollte nun eine durchgehende runde Scheibe sein.
-Für 20-25 Minuten backen – die Oberfläche sollte eine goldbraune Farbe angenommen haben.
-Aus dem Ofen nehmen und mit dem Backpapier auf ein Kuchengitter legen.
+Die Ensaïmada für etwa 20-25 Minuten backen – die Oberfläche sollte eine goldbraune Farbe angenommen haben.
+Aus dem Ofen nehmen und mit dem Backpapier auf ein Kuchengitter legen und etwas abkühlen lassen.

-6. Vanilleschoten längs aufschneden und das Mark herauskratzen.
+6. Die Vanilleschoten längs aufschneiden und das Mark herauskratzen.
 Mit dem Puderzucker vermischen und damit die Ensaimada bestäuben.
 Noch leicht warm oder komplett ausgekühlt servieren.
-Schmeckt am Tag, an dem sie gebacken wurde am Besten, kann aber für 1-2 Tage in einem luftdichten Behälter aufbewahrt werden.
+Die Ensaïmada schmeckt am Tag, an dem sie gebacken wurde, am besten, kann aber für 1-2 Tage in einem luftdichten Behälter aufbewahrt werden.

 Here is a version of the recipe you can print easily.